 Stuart Heal - Chairperson

 Stuart Heal was CEO of CRT for 20 years until he and his wife chose to move to Cromwell in 2004.
 Since then he has been involved in a number of consultancy and governance roles.
-He currently chairs the WellSouth Primary Health Network, covering all of Otago and Southland, the University Bookshop (Otago) Ltd and NZ Cricket.
-He is a director of Southern IFS Forestry Group, Pulse Energy Ltd and the Southern Rural Fire Authority.
-Stuart and his family share ownership of Infinite Energy NZ Ltd which is a solar distribution company.
+He currently chairs the University Bookshop (Otago) Ltd and IFS Forestry Group Ltd. He is also a director of Pulse Energy Ltd, Road Transport Logistics Ltd and the Southern Generation Partnership.

 Warren has 20 years’ experience in advising and investing in infrastructure assets, principally in electricity generation and distribution.
 He has worked as a commercial lawyer in New Zealand and an investment banker for Macquarie Bank in New Zealand and Canada.

-He has Bachelors of Commerce and Law from University of Canterbury and a Master of Business Administration from the University of Hawaii.
-Over the last 10 years, Warren has worked as a financial consultant on renewable energy projects and investment fund establishment, as well as establishing Energy3 Limited – a renewable energy development company.
-He was previously a director of Energy for Industry Limited when it was owned by Meridian Energy.
+He has Bachelors of Commerce and Law from the University of Canterbury and a Master of Business Administration from the University of Hawaii.
+Over the last 12 years, Warren has worked as a financial consultant on renewable energy projects and investment fund establishment, as well as establishing Energy3 Limited – a renewable energy development company with three operating wind farms.
+He currently chairs the Independent Generators Association and is a director of Alpine Energy Limited, an electricity distribution business in South Canterbury.

 A graduate of Lehigh University in Bethlehem, Pennsylvania with a Mechanical Engineering degree Nick initially worked in the commercial nuclear power industry in the US before co-founding a successful data management firm.
 On the sale of the business, Nick’s focus turned to investment banking in New York at JP Morgan and CIBC World Markets for close to ten years.
 During his time on Wall Street, he worked on a wide range of transactions for clients including mergers, acquisitions, divestitures, initial public offerings, bond, bank, and derivatives.
 Nick arrived in Wellington in 2004 to take-up the role of CEO of a smart meter and data management technology company.
 He was the the founding CEO of the climate change website, www.celsias.com.